1. Look behind the lie.

 It may seem like your child tells lies for no reason.
 But those lies can clue you in to real struggles.
 If your child denies having thrown a toy at a sibling when the deed clearly took place, it may not simply be to avoid blame.
-Your child might be upset about a
+Your child might be upset about a lack of emotional control.

 A good first step to teaching your child coping strategies is to help with identifying feelings.
 You can also tell your child you’ll help figure out better ways to for expressing those feelings.